ChiLunHuang/CKIPClient-AutoPOS/README.md

 # CKIPClient-AutoPOS
 This project is an example for using java to getting POS from CKIP (中研院斷詞系統) at client.

-[CKIP](http://ckipsvr.iis.sinica.edu.tw/) is a natural language parser for traditional chinaese.
+[CKIP](http://ckipsvr.iis.sinica.edu.tw/) is a natural language parser for traditional chinese.

 In order to easily use the the client program to get the structure of sentences, instead of using the online resourse provided by [CKIP online resourse](http://ckipsvr.iis.sinica.edu.tw/resource.htm), this project provide another way to connect to the CKIP server in java code.